Aladdin and the King of Thieves: Home media

 At the time of its release, The King of Thieves was reportedly outselling The Return of Jafar, but Disney declined to disclose actual sales figures for the release.
 In 1996, the film sold 10.3 million units in the United States, generating at least in sales revenue.
 It was the sixth-best-selling film video release in the United States during 1996.

 On January 18, 2005, the film was re-released as a special edition DVD and VHS (the same day as The Return of Jafar), with the DVD version receiving a digitally-restored picture, remastered sound, two interactive games, and a behind-the-scenes bonus feature.
 It also dropped the "Starring Robin Williams" from its title on the cover.
-However, the film is matted into a 1.85:1 widescreen ratio (an aspect ratio that, at the time, Disney had seldom used for television animation).
+However, the film is matted into a 1.78:1 widescreen ratio (an aspect ratio that, at the time, Disney had used for television animation).
 The movie returned to the Disney Vault with the two other films in the series in January 2008.
 Aladdin and the King of Thieves and The Return of Jafar were released in North America on a Blu-ray/DVD/Digital HD combo pack on January 5, 2016, as a Disney Movie Club exclusive (with both films matted into a 1.78:1 widescreen ratio).